nylas/nylas-ruby/README.md

 ## OAuth self-test

 Because it's very important that we don't break OAuth, we require releasers to run the OAuth self-test before releasing a version of the gem.
 The self-test is a small sinatra program which will ask you to click on a couple URLs.
-You need to make sure that following the URLs return a working token.
+You need to make sure that following the URLs returns a working token.

 To set up the program, you need to copy `tests/credentials.rb.templates` as `test/credentials.rb` and edit the `APP_ID` and `APP_SECRET` with a working Nylas API app id and secret.
 You also need to set up a `/callback` URL in the Nylas admin panel.